Python3-8/basencode/README.md

 Number(41976)
 >>> n1 * n2
 Number(670592745)
-# Both true and floor division return a Number and perform the same functionality
+# Both true and floor division return a Number and perform the same functionality (as of now)
 >>> n2 / n1
 Number(4)
 >>> n2 // n1